 Figure 1: Example Bland-Altman plot for perc15 without VA; the LOA (or RC when there’s no bias) are the thresholds required for detection of a true increase in the extent of emphysema.
 The first step is to assess whether a measurement meets the threshold for a true change (red crosses above the upper LOA would be considered subjects showing true change).
 The magnitude of the change can be expressed as a 95% CI: ∆±18HU.

 The clinical context for this profile includes studies of quantitative longitudinal change in lung parenchymal density using image processing of CT scans acquired at different time points to quantify progression of emphysema in COPD.
-These studies specifically evaluate increase or decrease of lung relative area falling below a threshold of -950 HU (RA-950 HU) or the HU corresponding to a threshold at 15% of the lung relative area (Perc 15).
+These studies specifically evaluate increase or decrease of lung relative area falling below a threshold of -950 HU (RA-950 HU) or the HU corresponding to a threshold at 15% of the lung relative area (Perc15).

 Conformance to the requirements of this Profile by all relevant staff and equipment supports the following claims:

-Claim 1: Without lung VA, an increase in RA-950 of at least 3.7%, or a decrease in Perc 15 of at least 18 HU indicates an increase in the extent of emphysema, with 95% confidence.
+Claim 1: Without lung Volume Adjustment (VA), an increase in RA-950* of at least 3.7%, or a decrease in Perc15 of at least 18 HU indicates an increase in the extent of emphysema, with 95% confidence.

 Claim 2: With lung VA, a decrease in Perc15 of at least 11 HU, is required for detection of an increase in the extent of emphysema, with 95% confidence.

+*Note that in some CT scanners truncation at -1000 HU biases RA-950 values that are near zero; Such cases where low lung density lung values are completely absent, or nearly so, the HU values are not expected to be normally distributed, and the stated 95% CI no longer applies.

 Discussion